-Since Shavu’ot is identified as the time of the giving of the Torah, activities and customs about receiving the Torah are prevalent at this time.
+Since Shavu’ot is identified as the time of the giving of the Torah, activities, and customs about receiving the Torah are prevalent at this time.

 Each Jew is commanded to consider himself personally involved in Sinai.
 Therefore, on Shavu’ot, Jews reaffirm their commitment to the Mosaic covenant and the Jewish way of life.
-During synagogue services, everyone stands as the Ten Commandments are recited and everyone ratifies them with: “Kol asher diber Adonai na’aseh ve’nishma,”—"All the words which the Lord has said we will do and obey (hear).”
+During synagogue services, everyone stands as the Ten Commandments are recited and everyone ratifies them with “Kol asher diber Adonai na’aseh ve’nishma,”—"All the words which the Lord has said we will do and obey (hear).”

 Other customs include decorating the home and synagogue with greenery, eating dairy foods, and staying up all night studying Torah.

-It is customary to read the book of Ruth at this time, since the events recounted took place during the time of the spring harvest, and Ruth is a picture of the gentiles’ willing acceptance of a Jewish lifestyle and embracing the God of Israel.
+It is customary to read the book of Ruth at this time since the events recounted took place during the time of the spring harvest, and Ruth is a picture of the gentiles’ willing acceptance of a Jewish lifestyle and embracing the God of Israel.

-Ruth the Moabite symbolizes the ability to create a strong and faithful connection between people, even if they are strangers, or significantly different from one another.
+Ruth the Moabite symbolises the ability to create a strong and faithful connection between people, even if they are strangers, or significantly different from one another.
 Ruth, whose name means, “friendship”, follows Naomi, her mother in law and friend, with love and uncompromising faithfulness.
 She chooses the warmth of dedication over the coldness of foreignness and manages to bring people together against all odds.
 That is her greatness.